Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Infinite Tensor Products and Markov Categories

 \begin{proposition} Let $\cC$ be a Markov category with cancellative deletions.
-Then $\inften{\cC}$ is a Markov category as well. \end{proposition} \begin{proof} For every abstract infinite tensor product $X$, the collection of copy maps $(\cop_{X(F)}\colon X(F)\to X(F)\otimes X(F))_{F\in \pfin[\J_X]}$ gives rise to a compatible family, thanks to compatibility with the monoidal product.
-We then define $\cop_X$ to be (the equivalence class of) such compatible family.
+Then $\inftenexp{\cC}$ is a Markov category as well. \end{proposition} \begin{proof} For every abstract infinite tensor product $X$, the collection of copy maps $(\cop_{X_F}\colon X_F\to X_F\otimes X_F)_{F\in \pfin[\J_X]}$ gives rise to a finite approximation family, thanks to compatibility with the monoidal product.
+We then define $\cop_X$ to be (the equivalence class of) this finite approximation family.
 Graphically,

 By \cref{fig:plate_compositions}, the cocommutative comonoid equations hold because they hold inside the plate.
-Similarly, compatibility with the monoidal product holds, therefore concluding the proof. \end{proof} In particular, by construction of the copy of $X$, a direct computation shows that $X$ is a Kolmogorov product in the sense of \cite{fritzrischel2019zeroone}.
+Similarly, compatibility with the monoidal product holds, therefore concluding the proof. \end{proof} In particular, by construction of the copy of $X$, a direct computation shows that $X$ is a Kolmogorov product in the sense of \cite{fritzrischel2019zeroone}. \begin{remark} The reasoning of Proposition~\ref{prop:infinite_markov} can be adapted to the general case of $\cC$ being a Markov category (not necessarily with cancellative deletions), by using $\inften{\cC}$ instead of $\inftenexp{\cC}$ and by exploiting the description of morphisms offered in \eqref{eq:lim_colim_proobj} in place of finite approximation families. \end{remark}